Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 There are a few different ways that this level of interest in shorting The Buckle shares can be evaluated.

-A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against The Buckle.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against The Buckle.

 Find out more about how you can short The Buckle stock.

 Recently The Buckle has paid out, on average, around 77.8% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 3.11% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), The Buckle shareholders could enjoy a 3.11% return on their shares, in the form of dividend payments.
 In The Buckle's case, that would currently equate to about $0.93 per share.

 The Buckle's payout ratio would broadly be considered high, and as such this stock could appeal to those looking to generate an income.
 Bear in mind however that companies should normally also look to re-invest a decent amount of net profits to ensure future growth.

 The Buckle's most recent dividend payout was on 28 July 2021.
 The latest dividend was paid out to all shareholders who bought their shares by 13 July 2021 (the "ex-dividend date").

 The Buckle's shares were split on a 10241:1000 basis on 12 January 2014.
 So if you had owned 1000 shares the day before before the split, the next day you'd have owned 10241 shares.
 This wouldn't directly have changed the overall worth of your The Buckle shares – just the quantity.
 However, indirectly, the new 90.2% lower share price could have impacted the market appetite for The Buckle shares which in turn could have impacted The Buckle's share price.